 Follow Cooking Classy

-Grilled Cilantro-Lime Chicken with Avocado Salsa
+Cilantro-Lime Chicken with Avocado Salsa

 - Place chicken on a cutting board, cover with a sheet of plastic wrap and pound thicker parts of chicken to an even thickness.
 Transfer chicken to a gallon size resealable plastic bag.

-- In a small mixing bowl whisk together lime zest, lime juice, olive oil, honey, cilantro, 3 cloves minced garlic and season with 1 tsp salt and 1/2 tsp pepper.
+- In a small mixing bowl, whisk together lime zest, lime juice, olive oil, honey, cilantro, 3 cloves minced garlic and season with 1 tsp salt and 1/2 tsp pepper.
 Pour marinade mixture over chicken in bag.

 - Seal bag while pressing air out, then rub marinade over chicken.
 Allow to rest in refrigerator 2 - 4 hours (rotating bag to opposite side and moving chicken around halfway through if possible to ensure it's evenly marinating).

-- Meanwhile, in a medium mixing bowl toss together avocado, tomato, onion, garlic and lime and season with salt and pepper to taste.
+- In a medium mixing bowl, toss together avocado, tomato, onion, garlic and lime and season with salt and pepper to taste.